WoNoMute/wonomute.github.io/_posts/2019-07-09-10th-anniversary-Festival-en-Tiempo-Real-WoNoMute-playlist.md

 We continue with an extract of Natasha Barrett's [*Involuntary Expression*](http://www.natashabarrett.org/Involuntary_Expression.html), an acousmatic composition realised in 6th-order 3D ambisonics commisioned by Notam.
 In this piece, Barrett explores the theme of human agency.
 To create the piece, Barrett used a 3D motion-capture camera system to investigate physical movement.
 The piece travels through unknown territories that are revealed with proficient suspense.

 The piece *We Are the Young Ones* by Ane Bjerkan is a self-production with a drum machine and a green bullet through guitar amp.
-Ane's magnetic voice drives us through a melancholic tone combine with a fresh instrumental beat.
+Ane's magnetic voice drives us through a melancholic tone combined with a fresh instrumental beat.

 Next, Ada Hoel's *Under / Time* brightly experiments with ethereal textures of her unique voice and electronic music inspired by underwater aesthetics.
 The piece was made in Ableton Live with cross-adaptive mixing techniques and there is a fantastic companion [video](https://www.youtube.com/watch?v=IGWvbBqAlX8), which was processed with M4L-plugin RokVid.